 “I always judge a festival by its program.
 If a festival can’t attract big name acts, it’s not much good and I’m not much interested.”

-I listened to my host as they opined their assessment criteria of a festival deserving of their attention.
+I listened to my host as they spelt out their assessment criteria of whether a festival is deserving of attention.

-Without much in the way of my comment.
-Certainly no critique or counterpoint from my way came.
+Without much in the way of any comment from me.
+Certainly no critique or counterpoint.

-I’m like that if I’m living temporarily under someone else’s roof.
-I listen and nod a lot.
+I’f I’m living temporarily under someone else’s roof, I listen and nod a lot.
 Even if I have strong opinions to the contrary, it usually takes a team of wild horses to extract them.

 I only decided to go less than a month before it started.
 A Christmas to mid-January commitment in inner West Sydney had been cancelled on me at very late notice, so I immediately started planning for a passage to Woodfordia.